 Experience the thrill of driving every month with evo magazine, devoted exclusively to the greatest performance cars in the world.
 If you're passionate about performance cars then evo is your ultimate monthly read.

-Porsche 911 GT3 RS 2015 review - watch our first impressions video here
+Porsche 911 GT3 RS 2015 review - watch our latest video on the incredible new car here

 What is it?

 It is the latest Porsche 911 to wear the historic Rennsport badge (sticker) and therefore one of the most eagerly anticipated cars of 2015.
 The engine in this new GT3 RS displaces the same as the iconic Mezger engine in the 997 GT3 RS 4.0-litre (3996cc) and puts out identical power and torque figures of 493bhp and 339lb ft.